alexandremgcosta/alexandremgcosta/README.md

 # About Me:
-I am a Computer Engineering student at the University of Évora
+I'm graduated in Computer Science and Engineering at the University of Évora.

 ## 🌐 Socials: